 Either way, the subsequent stages had an anomalous trajectory and the rocket and its Falcon Eye 1 Earth observation/reconnaissance satellite for the UAE Defence Forces did not achieve orbit and fell into the Atlantic Ocean.
 The satellite itself is based on the commercial Astrosat/Astrobus 1000 design and was built by Airbus Defence and Space with Thales Alenia Space.

 Surprisingly, given its military nature, both the launch and satellite were insured to a value of €369 million (US$415 million).
-While the Seradata Space Conference’s insurance panel and the audience both predicted via voting that the insurance year would be profitable, this latest loss means that it is now unlikely to be so, as the loss will eat up most of the likely premium receipts for the year, and with six months yet to run.
+While the Seradata Space Conference’s insurance panel and audience both predicted via a vote that the insurance year would be profitable, this loss means it is unlikely to be.
+It will eat up most of the likely premium receipts for the year, with six months yet to run.

 Update on 1 August 2019: Swiss Re has formally pulled out of Space Insurance and has stopped underwriting new business.